Oregon State University–Cascades: 2018 expansion

 In early 2018, the Oregon Legislature approved a $39 million state-backed bond to expand the OSU–Cascades campus.
 Supported by Governor Kate Brown, the expansion will go towards the construction of a new academic building, focused on STEAM fields.
 The building will feature labs, classrooms, and faculty offices.
 Majors such as kinesiology, engineering, art, and outdoor products will be housed within the new building.
 Construction is projected to begin in Summer 2019 with the facility scheduled to open in Fall 2021.

 OSU–Cascades purchased a 73-acre demolition landfill from Deschutes County for $1 in late 2017.
 The landfill sits adjacent to the Cascades campus, and was previously used to collect construction debris.
 The expected cost of the site cleanup is $43.3 million.
 The university also owns another 46 acres from an old pumice mine, located next to the landfill.
 With over 100 acres purchased, OSU–Cascades plans to expand their 10-acre campus.
 This expansion is projected to serve upwards of 5,000 students within the next decade.
 The Tumalo Volcanic Center is the source of the pumice for Cascades's to expand their campus.

 The OSU–Cascade campus hopes to create a zero-waste sustainable campus by featuring "net-zero energy, water, and waste campuses".

 Academics

-OSU–Cascades currently offers 16 undergraduate degree programs, with plans to launch a Bachelor of Science in Nursing during the 2019–20 academic year.
-The program will be available online.
-The university hopes to support registered nurses who want to advance their careers by completing a part-time Bachelor of Science program.
+OSU–Cascades currently offers 16 undergraduate degree programs, with plans to launch a Bachelor of Science in Mechanical Engineering in 2024 and a Bachelor of Science in Nursing during the 2019–20 academic year.
+The mechanical engineering program will be a full four-year engineering degree.
+The nursing program is designed for nurses who want to advance their careers by completing a part-time Bachelor of Science program.
 Designed as a 2-year program, the curriculum encourages nurses to continue working while enrolled.
+The nursing program will also be available online.

-Student enrollment as of the 2017 fall term was 1,204, which the university is working to increase to 5,000 by the year 2025.
+Student enrollment in 2023 was close to 1,400.
+The university is working to increase enrollment to 5,000 over the next decade.

 OSU–Cascades partners with Central Oregon Community College and Oregon State University.
 Students can take lower-division classes at the Central Oregon Community College and upper-division classes through OSU–Cascades or Oregon State University.
 Additionally, OSU–Cascades serves students with small class sizes and one-on-one mentoring.